Berlin State Opera: Postwar years

 The second rebuilding took a long time.
 From 1945, the opera company performed at the Admiralspalast.
 From 1949, the company served as the state opera of East Germany.
 It moved back to its original home after the rebuilding in freely adapted baroque forms was finally completed in 1955.
 The newly rebuilt opera house was opened, again, with Wagner's Die Meistersinger von Nürnberg.
 After the Berlin Wall was built in 1961, the Opera was somewhat isolated, but still maintained a comprehensive repertoire that featured the classic and romantic period together with contemporary ballet and operas.

-After reunification, the Linden Opera rejoined the operatic world.
-Important works that had already performed in the past were rediscovered and discussed anew within the framework of a "Berlin Dramaturgy".
-Baroque Opera in particular was at the center of attention, with Graun's Cleopatra e Cesare, Keiser's Croesus, Florian Leopold Gassmann's L'opera seria and Scarlatti's Griselda.
+After reunification, important works that had already performed in the past were rediscovered and discussed anew within the framework of a "Berlin Dramaturgy".
+Baroque Opera in particular was at the center of attention, with Graun's Cesare e Cleopatra, Keiser's Croesus, Florian Leopold Gassmann's L'opera seria and Scarlatti's Griselda.
 These works were performed by Belgian conductor René Jacobs together with the Akademie für Alte Musik Berlin and the Freiburger Barockorchester on period instruments.
 In the 1990s, the opera was officially renamed Staatsoper Unter den Linden.

 In 1992, the Argentine-Israeli conductor Daniel Barenboim was appointed Generalmusikdirektor (GMD).
 In 2000, the orchestra, according to its official website, elected Barenboim "conductor for life."
 During the 2002 Festtage, he led a Wagner cycle in ten parts, a production created in collaboration with director Harry Kupfer.

 In 2009, the Berlin State Opera was closed for renovation work led by German architect HG Merz.
 The roof of the opera building was raised and the proscenium prolonged to improve the acoustics.
 The capacity is now 1,350.
 Other renovation and extension efforts included the director's building, the below-ground connection building and the depot building.
 The latter houses the new rehearsal center.
-The house was reopened in 2017 with premieres of Humperdinck's Hänsel und Gretel and Monteverdi's L'incoronazione di Poppea on one weekend.
+The house was reopened in 2017 with new productions of Humperdinck's Hänsel und Gretel and Monteverdi's L'incoronazione di Poppea on one weekend.
 The opera house also hosts the Staatskapelle Berlin orchestra.

 On 6 January 2023, the company announced the resignation of Barenboim as its GMD, for health reasons.
 In January 2023, Christian Thielemann stepped in as an emergency substitute conductor for Barenboim in a new company production of Richard Wagner's Der Ring des Nibelungen.
 In September 2023, the company announced the appointment of Thielemann as its next GMD, effective 1 September 2024.